School of Medicine

 End of Pathway Reflection Paper

-Students entering Baylor College of Medicine in July 2013 or afterwards will be required to submit an end of pathway reflection paper in April prior to their graduation from Baylor College of Medicine.
+Students are required to submit an end of pathway reflection paper in March prior to their graduation from Baylor College of Medicine.
 In this paper, students are asked to describe key experiences that have contributed to their learning about underserved care in medical school.
 Students are asked to explain how these key experiences have contributed to their learning in at least three of the following competency areas:

 • Patient care